McMaster-Baby-Lab/handbook/pages/labMembers/newMembers.md

 Please be respectful of all others working in the lab at the same time as you, as it is a shared space.

 This is a safe space for all of us to learn!
-All opinions and thoughts from volunteers, research students and assistants are valued.
+All opinions and thoughts from volunteers, research students, and assistants are valued.

 If you have any concerns about your safety or the safety of others in the lab, please reach out to Dr. Xiao or the Psychology HR department immediately.